 Maria Rybakova was born in Moscow.
 She studied Greek and Latin in Russia, then in Germany, and subsequently in the USA.
-She is currently based in Bucharest, Romania.
+She is currently based in Kazakhstan.
 Her first novel, Anna Grom and Her Ghost, was published in 1999.
 Several novels and short stories followed.
 Maria Rybakova is a recipient of numerous literary awards in Russia, including Students’ Booker Prize, Eureka Prize, Serguei Dovlatov Prize, Antologia Award, The Russian Prize, Globus Award.
 Her novels have been translated into German, Spanish and French.
 Her book-length poem Gnedich appeared in 2015 from Glagoslav, in a translation by Elena Dimov.